-Hussein's Iraq (Blaydes), Palestine (El Kurd), and Egypt and Tunisia (Nugent).
-To strengthen their own power or the resilience of the regime, authoritarian leaders who can monopolize decision-making in their countries do not sustain dominance through repressive tactics alone but they pair this with a certain level of responsiveness to the public.4 They respond to parts of the population and co-opt them while repressing other parts of it.
-Given the tenuous binary of cooptation and repression taken by authoritarian leaders, we argue that public response is significant and it matters for regime resilience for two reasons.
-First, the binary strategy institutionalizes vested interests, which divide citizens and their capacity to confront the regime as some people have access to vested interests.
-In the Middle Eastern authoritarian regimes, vested interests curtail the expression of public preferences through civil society, while the institutionalized mechanism for public preference and government response is necessary for democratic transition to work.
-Second, the combination of co-optation and repression produces a wide range of unexpected societal outcomes on how citizens relate to each other and to the state-including ideological polarization, political identity, and social cohesion.
-These unexpected outcomes amplify the perceived threats faced by authoritarian leaders, exacerbates the paranoia that they feel, influences their survival strategy to choose between co-optation and repression, and as a result may undermine their capacity for good governance and the likelihood of regime resilience.
+The word "dictatorship" typically brings to mind monolithic images of a repressive regime where people lack legitimate recourse to respond to authoritative practices.
+However, drawing on archival material, original in-depth interviews, public opinion surveys, and cutting-edge experimental data, these three books illuminate the complexities of political life in Saddam Hussein's Iraq (Blaydes), Palestine under Israel and the Palestinian Authority (PA) (El Kurd), and Egypt and Tunisia before and after the Arab Spring (Nugent).
+To strengthen their own power or the resilience of the regime, authoritarian leaders who can monopolize decision-making in their countries do not sustain dominance through repressive tactics alone but pair this with a certain level of responsiveness to the public.3 They co-opt parts of the population while repressing other parts of it.
+Given the tenuous binary of repression and co-optation taken by authoritarian leaders, we argue that public response is significant and matters for regime resilience for two reasons.
+First, the binary strategy institutionalizes vested interests, which divide citizens and their capacity to confront the regime as some people have access to private goods such as social and economic rewards.
+In Middle Eastern authoritarian regimes, vested interests curtail the expression of public preferences through civil society; however, an institutionalized mechanism for public preference and government response is necessary for democratic transition to work.
+Second, the combination of repression and co-optation produces a wide range of unexpected societal outcomes on how citizens relate to each other and to the state-including ideological polarization, political identity, and social cohesion.
+These unexpected outcomes amplify the perceived threats faced by authoritarian leaders, exacerbates the paranoia that they feel, influences their survival strategy to choose between repression and co-optation, and as a result may undermine their capacity for good governance and the likelihood of regime resilience.